 ^{}Native Speakers offer a wide range of activities from sports, cooking etc during leisure time.

 Before school, in addition to Dickensweg, the entrance at Heerstraße is open between 7:40 and 8:15 p.m.
-On Fridays your child can be picked up between 2:00 and 4:00 p.m.
+On Fridays your child can be picked up after their last lesson for the day.